DEFINITION OF RPL

 What is RPL?

-Recognition of Prior Learning (RPL) is an assessment process for obtaining credit in the required modules for a Level One qualification offered by EQASA.
+Recognition of Prior Learning (RPL) is an assessment process for obtaining credit in the required modules for a qualification offered by EQASA.
 Individuals who have acquired learning through non-formal education such as work experience, self-study, volunteer activities and other life experience, can be assessed and subsequently awarded credits towards this qualification.

 Why apply for RPL?